paser-group/continuous-secsoft/sqa-spring2024/workshops/workshop9-forensics/workshop9.md

 - You have the freedom to choose the locations that you think needs to be logged
 - Feel free to use the logger the instructor has provided in class
 - You do not have to generate the logs by executing `workshop9.py`
-- You must add at least find and add logging code to seven locations with comments (70%)
+- You must find and add logging code to seven locations with comments (70%)
 - Submit your code at `CANVAS`
 - Complete the survey (https://auburn.qualtrics.com/jfe/form/SV_6W19tf7NcRt5y4K) (30%)
 - Due April 11, 2024